BayAreaMetro/transit-passenger-surveys/instrument/README.md

 ### Data items entered by surveyor or passively collected

 Survey type (tablet, two-step CATI, or paper)
-Language Survey Conducted
+Language survey conducted in
 Date survey collected
 Time survey collected
-Vehicle boarding time (may be continuous time or by day-part)] Overall survey completion percentage
+Vehicle boarding time (may be continuous time or by day-part)
+Overall survey completion percentage